 where c is a sensitivity parameter that describes the rate at which similarity declines with distance.
 The sensitivity parameter provides a measure of overall discriminability among patterns in the feature space.

-According to the GCM, the probability that a pattern i is correctly classified into category Category A is found by summing its similarity to all the training examples a that belong to Category A, and dividing by the summed similarity of i to all the training examples of all categories:
+After defining the between-pattern similarities, we formalized two different mechanisms by which the similarity information can be used for making classification decisions.
+According to the exemplar model (i.e. GCM), the probability that a pattern i is classified into category A is found by summing its similarity to all the training examples a that belong to category A, and dividing by the summed similarity of i to all the training examples of all categories: